Aligning and applying the LGBTQ welcoming guidelines in your internal and external museum operations.

 There is not a museum, zoo, aquarium, historic site, or other cultural institution that does not have LGBTQ visitors and/or staff.
 However, many LGBTQ-identified staff members indicate that they have faced resistance, apathy, or misunderstanding of their perspectives as museum professionals, visitors, and community members.

 To help museums create a more inclusive atmosphere, a task force of the AAM LGBTQ Alliance Professional Network published “LGBTQ Welcoming Guidelines for Museums” in May 2016.
-The document outlines the preferred practices for museums to use when working with LGBTQ professionals, audiences, and communities.
+The document (updated in 2019) outlines the preferred practices for museums to use when working with LGBTQ professionals, audiences, and communities.
 The guidelines reflect our belief that museums are community anchors where visitors and staff should safely encounter and find meaning in various cultures, objects, people, and ideas.
 Sexual orientation and gender identity are threads in the vibrant tapestry of any community.
 Museums benefit from interweaving or even highlighting those threads, among many others, in our work.

 The task force sought to create a resource detailing action steps that empower any museum—and any staff member—to move beyond tolerance and toward inclusion.
 Three essential questions guided our work: 1.
 What does it mean for a museum to be welcoming and inclusive to LGBTQ communities across all its activities (e.g., hiring, exhibitions and collections, education, and community relations)?
 2. What strategies can help an institution become more welcoming and inclusive in its activities?
 3. How can a museum measure progress in these efforts?